 Rain gardens are designed to hold runoff.
 Most of this runoff comes from the impervious surfaces at your home.
-Some even comes from your lawn which is not as pervious as you might expect, which is why replacing lawn with conservation planting and rain gardens is such an effective stormwater management tool.
+Some even comes from your lawn, which is not as pervious as you might expect.
+That is why replacing lawn with conservation plants and rain gardens is such an effective stormwater management tool.

 A rain garden is designed to hold water for a day or so.
-You may not have enough area to hold all the water you want and that is fine as long as the overflow berm is stabilized with rocks and/or plants.
+You may not have enough area to hold all the water you want and that is fine, as long as the overflow berm is stabilized with rocks and/or plants.
 The larger the rain garden area, the more runoff it will catch.
 The deeper the rain garden, the more runoff it will catch also.
 Any size rain garden is better than no rain garden.

 So, how big do you need your rain garden to be?
-This depends on how much impervious surface area you have draining to it.
-In the example below we will look at a simple roof with one peak.
+That depends on how much impervious surface area you have draining to it.
+In the example below, we will look at a simple roof with one peak.

-Step 1: Calculate the area of your roof that you wish to capture in a rain garden.
+Step 1: Calculate the area of your roof producing runoff you wish to capture in a rain garden.

 The highest priority downspouts to capture in a rain garden are those that drain most directly to the stormwater system.
-The roof usually drains to a gutter and the gutter will run to down-spouts.
+The roof usually drains to a gutter and the gutter will run to downspouts.
 If you have two downspouts at either end of the gutter, you can assume half of the roof runoff goes to one and half to the other.
-Using our example on the next page, half the roof drains to the front yard, and half of that drains to each downspout.
-We will direct runoff from one downspout to a rain garden.
+Using our example on the next page, half the roof drains to the front yard and half of that drains to each downspout.
+We will direct runoff from one downspout to the rain garden.

-The total roof area of a home is approximately the same square footage of your one story home, or the first floor of your multi-story home.
-(The roof area is actually greater than the area of the floor below it, because it is on an angle.)
+The total roof area of a home is approximately the same square footage as your one-story home or the first floor of your multi-story home (although the roof area is actually greater than the area of the floor below it, because it is on an angle).

-To calculate square footage, multiply length x width.
-Our example home has 1 peak in the middle of the house so half the roof drains to the front and half drains to the back.
+To calculate square footage, multiply length by width.
+Our example home has one peak in the middle of the house, so half the roof drains to the front and half drains to the back.
 So, you will divide the entire roof area by two.
-Now you have the amount of water which will drain down the front your rain garden of your house.
-Because you have a downspout on each end, divide that number by 2 to get the amount of area this will flow to one of the downspouts and runoff into the stream unless it is captured.
+Now, you have the amount of water that will drain down the go.ncsu.edu/rainscaping front of your house.
+Because you have a downspout on each end, divide that number by two to get the amount of area that will direct rainwater to one of the downspouts and into the stream unless the rainwater is captured.